-Secondary Mathematics Education
+Mathematics - Secondary Education

-The Secondary Mathematics Education concentration prepares candidates to teach 9-12 high school mathematics.
+The Mathematics - Secondary Education concentration prepares candidates to teach 9-12 high school mathematics.
 Candidates who successfully complete the program will be recommended to the North Carolina Department of Public Instruction for an initial teaching license.
 There is a great demand in the state, and throughout the nation, for mathematics teachers.
 With a renewed focus on mathematics and science in our nation, highly qualified candidates of this program will play a vital role in shaping tomorrow’s education.
 As our school communities become increasingly diverse, mathematics teachers will play a significant role in addressing the needs of underserved and exceptional students.

-Secondary English Education
+English - Secondary Education

-The Secondary English Education (grades 9-12) degree concentration prepares teacher candidates who the right knowledge, skills and dispositions to effectively teach English in secondary schools.
+The English - Secondary Education (grades 9-12) degree concentration prepares teacher candidates who the right knowledge, skills and dispositions to effectively teach English in secondary schools.
 The program gives more emphasis to the professional education core and pedagogy and is designed to provide a study of language, including acquisition of language, dialect, levels of usage, semantics, grammatical analysis, and the nature and development of language.

-The mission of the Special Education concentration is to produce graduates who have a profound knowledge of teaching students with disabilities.
+The mission of the Special Education: General Curriculum concentration is to produce graduates who have a profound knowledge of teaching students with disabilities.
 Candidates enrolled in the program will be prepared to provide research-validated instruction and behavior supports to assist students who are enrolled in the North Carolina Standard Course of Study Curriculum.
-The goals of the Special Education program are to offer a program designed to help candidates (1) provide intensive and explicit individual and small group instruction for students who are performing below grade level; (2) plan and maintain positive behavior supports for students with disabilities; (3)collaborate with general education teachers to help maintain students with disabilities at grade level in the standard curriculum;(4) provide leadership in implementing special education procedures and policies; and special education consultation with general education teachers, parents and other professionals.
+The goals of the Special Education: General Curriculum program are to offer a program designed to help candidates (1) provide intensive and explicit individual and small group instruction for students who are performing below grade level; (2) plan and maintain positive behavior supports for students with disabilities; (3)collaborate with general education teachers to help maintain students with disabilities at grade level in the standard curriculum;(4) provide leadership in implementing special education procedures and policies; and special education consultation with general education teachers, parents and other professionals.